Aliases for ERBB2 Gene

 ERBB2, commonly referred to as HER2, is amplified and/or overexpressed in 20-30% of invasive breast carcinomas.
 HER2-positive breast cancer is treated in a separate manner from other subtypes of breast cancer.
 Metastatic HER2-positive breast cancer is now commonly treated with HER2-targeted therapy.
 Apart from being amplified/overexpressed, ERBB2 activating mutations have been shown to have clinical importance in HER2-negative breast cancer.
 These mutations have shown sensitivity to the tyrosine kinase inhibitor neratinib, and highlight the importance of clinical sequencing efforts in treating breast cancer.

 GeneCards Summary for ERBB2 Gene

 ERBB2 (Erb-B2 Receptor Tyrosine Kinase 2) is a Protein Coding gene.
 Diseases associated with ERBB2 include Glioma Susceptibility 1 and Lung Cancer.
-Among its related pathways are Calcium signaling pathway and RET signaling.
-GO annotations related to this gene include identical protein binding and protein kinase activity.
+Among its related pathways are RET signaling and PAK Pathway.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is EGFR.

 UniProtKB/Swiss-Prot for ERBB2 Gene